-We expect that the salary and other compensation paid to our executive officers will qualify for income tax deductibility under the limits of Section 162(m) of the Internal Revenue Code However, it is possible that the Committee may authorize compensation which may not, in a specific case, be fully deductible by the Company.
+We expect that the salary and other compensation paid to our executive officers will qualify for income tax deductibility under the limits of Section 162(m) of the Internal Revenue Code.
+However, the Committee may authorize compensation, which may not, in a specific case, be fully deductible by the Company.